marcelcamargos/authors/README.md

 After you start the app, this screen is shown.
 As you can see, some posts are marked as favourite.
 To mark it as favourite, you need to click the row and go to the details screen.

 Also, as you can see, there is a menu called Delete All.
 If you are offline, you can delete all records except those marked as favourites.
+The deletion is done in core data tables.

 ![image](https://user-images.githubusercontent.com/19171477/216733803-9e2b604c-8406-40ab-aca8-8a327885a7a2.png)